-We have incurred losses and net cash used in our operating activities during the three months ended March 31, 2023, which we expect to continue for the foreseeable future.
-We have no sales.
-We have incurred losses since our inception, devoting substantially all of our efforts toward research and development, and have an accumulated deficit of \$68.3 million at March 31, 2023.
-During the three months ended March 31, 2023, we generated a net loss of \$4.0 million, of which \$1.7 million are non-cash expenses.
-Based on our current plans, we believe our current cash balance is adequate for at least the next twelve months without considering amounts available from the Purchase Agreement with Lincoln Park.
-Our ability to execute our longer-term operating plans, including future clinical trials for our portfolio of drugs depend on our ability to obtain additional funding from the sale of equity and/or debt securities, a strategic transaction or other funding transactions.
-We plan to continue to actively pursue financing alternatives, but there can be no assurance that we will obtain the necessary funding in the future when needed.
+At June 30, 2023, we had cash and cash equivalents totaling \$8.7 million.
+Based on our current plans, we believe our current cash balances will enable us to complete our current clinical trial in NGC-Capecitabine (also known as PCS6422), prepare for future clinical trials, fund our administrative costs through the second quarter of 2024, and close out the PCS499 and PCS12852 trials.
+Our ability to execute our longer-term operating plans, including future clinical trials for our NGC drugs, will depend on our ability to obtain additional funding from the sale of equity and/or debt securities, a strategic transaction or other funding transactions.
+We plan to continue to actively pursue financing alternatives, including out-licensing and/or entering into partnerships on any of our non-core assets, but there can be no assurance that we will obtain the necessary funding in the future when necessary.